sarkarayudh47/sarkarayudh47/README.md

 - 👋 Hi, I’m @sarkarayudh47
-- 👀 I’m interested in graphic designing, video editing and coding
+- 👀 I’m interested in Game Development, Machine Learning, Web Development and Coding in general
-- 🌱 I’m currently learning video editing and coding
+- 🌱 I’m currently learning Unity and Web Development
-- 💞️ I’m looking to collaborate on graphic designing related content creation or video editing projects
+- 💞️ I’m looking to collaborate on Game Development projects and Endeavours, Machine Learning Projects
 - 📫 How to reach me ---->sarkarayudh47@gmail.com

 <!---